davedelong/DDMathParser/README.markdown

 Registering new functions is easy.
 You just need a block, a name, and the number of arguments the function accepts.
 So for example:

     DDMathFunction function = ^ DDExpression* (NSArray *args, NSDictionary *variables, DDMathEvaluator *evaluator, NSError **error) {
+      if ([args count] != 1) {
+        //fill in *error and return nil
+      }
       NSNumber * n = [[args objectAtIndex:0] evaluateWithSubstitutions:variables evaluator:evaluator error:error];
       NSNumber * result = [NSNumber numberWithDouble:[n doubleValue] * 42.0f];
       return [DDExpression numberExpressionWithNumber:result];
     };
     [[DDMathEvaluator sharedMathEvaluator] registerFunction:function forName:@"multiplyBy42"];

-    NSLog(@"%@", [[DDMathEvaluator sharedMathEvaluator] evaluateString:@"multiplyBy42(3)" withSubstitutions:nil]);  //logs "126"
+    NSLog(@"%@", [@"multiplyBy42(3)" numberByEvaluatingString]);  //logs "126"

-You can also unregister added functions.
+You may unregister any functions you have added this way.
 You cannot unregister built-in functions, nor can they be overridden.

-Function names must begin with a letter, and can contain letters and digits.
-Functions are case-insensitive.  (`mUlTiPlYbY42` is the same as `multiplyby42`)
+Function names must begin with a letter, can contain letters and digits, and are case-insensitive.  (`mUlTiPlYbY42` is the same as `multiplyby42`)

 Functions are registered with a specific instance of `DDMathEvaluator`.
 The simplest approach is to register everything with the shared instance (`[DDMathEvaluator sharedMathEvaluator]`).
 However, should you only need certain functions available in certain contexts, you can allocate and initialize any number of `DDMathEvaluator` objects.
 All math evaluators recognize the built-in functions.